Devsinglad/resume_app/README.md

 Nice User Interface,
 Different Modes(dark&light)
-Translation into for Different languages(EN,PT,ES,RU) Links to My social media account
+Translation into for Different languages(EN,PT,ES,RU) Links to My social media account attached on tapping any social media icon respectively.

 The code base was written with dart programming language.
 The Design architecture used in this project is MVC(Model,Views and controllers)